 Having a parasite can be a scary thought, but you're not alone.
 Parasites are far more common than you’d think and can be contracted a number of ways.
 First, parasites can enter your body through contaminated food and water.
 Undercooked meat and unclean or contaminated fruits and vegetables, are common places for parasites to hide.
 Some parasites can even enter the body by traveling through the bottom of your feet.

 We see them every day in Live blood cell testing.
 Parasites can cause a myriad of symptoms, only a few of which are actually digestive in nature.

 The signs of a parasite can often appear unrelated and unexplained.
 There are MANY different types of parasites that we are exposed to in our environments.
-Many also are capable of changing the fluid balance in your gut and causing symptoms of disease.
+Many are also capable of changing the fluid balance in your gut and causing symptoms of disease.